More Hops info

 The Old English word “hoppan” means “to climb” or “to leap.”

+hat are the Benefits of Hops?
 Hops, a favorite among brew masters, is not only a key ingredient in beer making but also a valuable herb in the world of herbalism.
-Its sedative effect makes it a go-to for those seeking to soothe nerves and promote relaxation.* The flower, also known as strobile, is commonly used in teas, tinctures, and supplements to support overall nervous system health.*
+Its calming effect makes it a go-to for those seeking to soothe nerves and promote relaxation.
+The flowers grow in inflorescences called strobiles; it is these cone-shaped bunches of flowers that are used in teas, tinctures, and supplements to support overall nervous system health.

-It's also a mild sedative, making it ideal for those struggling to fall asleep.* Because of its gentle nature, it's a popular ingredient in general herbal formulas and is often used in children's remedies.
+It's also a mild sedative, making it ideal for those struggling to fall asleep now and then.
+Because of its gentle nature, it's a popular ingredient in general herbal formulas and is often used in children's remedies.
+Beyond its herbal use, hops can also be found in various food products due to its bitter flavor and preservative properties.
+Whether you're enjoying a cold beer, a comforting cup of tea, or a delicious meal, hops is so much more than its distinct taste and aroma.

-This stunning climbing plant belongs to the hemp family and is related to cannabis.
+his stunning climbing plant belongs to the hemp family and is related to Cannabis.
 It’s widely cultivated in temperate climates throughout the world.
-Hops is native to Europe but has since been introduced to other countries and thrives here on the West Coast.
-This perennial plant can grow up to 25 feet tall and produces fragrant cones, which are essentially clusters of flowers.
-These bitter cones are commonly used in the production of beer.
+Hops is native to Europe, Asia, and Morocco, but it has since been introduced elsewhere.
+For example, hops thrives and is commercially cultivated on the West Coast of North America.
+This perennial plant can grow up to 25 feet tall and produces fragrant strobiles, which are clusters comprised of flowers and bracts.
+These bitter strobiles are commonly used in the production of beer.

 Hops grows best in well-drained soil and with lots of sun but can tolerate partial shade in hot climates.
 It’s sensitive to drought and requires regular watering.
 It also has a unique ability to pull and absorb moisture from the air, making it a great plant to grow in humid environments.
 In the U.S., hops typically grows in the Pacific Northwest and regions with similar climates.